phax/peppol-reporting/README.md

 # News and Noteworthy

+* v2.1.1 - work in progress
+    * Added new submodule `peppol-reporting-backend-inmemory` that uses memory persistence as the backend to store reporting items
 * v2.1.0 - 2023-09-10
     * Added new API package `com.helper.peppol.reporting.api.backend` to define a generic backend API
     * Added new submodule `peppol-reporting-backend-mongodb` that uses MongoDB as the backend to store reporting items